Infocyte/InfocyteSplunkApp/README.md

  - Click Admin > Integrations > Splunk
  - Click Add Splunk Integration
  - Enter the information for your Splunk server, and the Token Value from your Splunk HTTP Event Collector
- - Make sure the "Enabled?" checkbox is filled, and then select which data you would like to have appear in Splunk
+ - Make sure the "Enabled?" checkbox is filled, select which data you would like to have appear in Splunk, and click create

 Run a scan!
 Happy Hunting!